 NYU Student groups pledge to boycott NYU’s Tel Aviv campus over Israel’s targeting of Arab & Muslim students and academic freedom in the US.

-On Tuesday night, Loyola University Chicago became the first Jesuit University in the United States to pass a student government resolution to divest from companies complicit in aiding the Israeli occupation.
-The Senate voted 26-0, with 2 abstentions, to call on the school to remove its holdings from eight corporations that play an active role in the human rights abuses committed by the Israeli government.
+The following press release was sent out by Loyola University Chicago Students for Justice in Palestine: On Tuesday March 18, 2014, Loyola University Chicago became the first Jesuit University in the United States to pass a student government resolution to divest from companies complicit in aiding the Israeli Occupation of Palestine.
+The Senate legislation calls […]

-The City University of New York released a report quashing trumped-up accusations that Jewish and “pro-Israel” students were discriminated against at Brooklyn College’s BDS event in February.
+The City University of New York released a report this week quashing trumped-up accusations that Jewish and “pro-Israel” students were discriminated against at Brooklyn College’s speciously scandalous BDS panel in February.
 The report’s conclusions seem reasonable.
-But it also falls into the trap of collapsing anti-Semitism and anti-Zionism.
-The conflation of “Jewish” and “pro-Israel” needs to go.
+But its central question—whether “religious or political discrimination” was involved in the planning and execution of the event—is flawed […]

 Writes Nancy Kricorian of Code Pink’s Stolen Beauty campaign: I went to the Students for Justice in Palestine’s mock checkpoint on the Columbia campus this afternoon and handed out fliers for an hour and a half.
 Columbia’s LionPAC, HIllel, Just Peace, Grain Lavi and Tarbootnikim were counter-demonstrating, handing out fliers, some of them wrapped in […]

 The Anti-Defamation League (ADL), founded in 1913, was long one of the nation’s foremost civil rights organizations.
 Primarily established to fight anti-Semitism, it became revered for combating hate and bigotry in many forms.
 In its later years, however, it got mixed up in clandestine spying on American civil rights organizations, which made headlines after law […]